Current Affairs-Topics

 Significance for Biodiversity and Economy

-In addition to environmental benefits, the mission promotes eco-tourism Tamil Nadu and sustainable coastal economy, creating employment opportunities and enhancing community participation.
+In addition to environmental benefits, the mission promotes ecotourism in Tamil Nadu and a sustainable coastal economy, creating employment opportunities and enhancing community participation.
 By combining conservation and economic development, the TN-SHORE coastal mission provides a model for sustainable development along the Tamil Nadu shoreline.

 Final Thoughts